 In past times many rural or farm households around the UK would keep at least one or more pigs.
-These households would devote themselves to fattening the pig with lots of kitchen scraps and kitchen garden waste with the end result being a plentiful supply of pork for the family.
-The leg was thought of as the prime joint on the pig and would be reserved Christmas.
+These families would devote themselves to fattening the pig with lots of kitchen scraps and kitchen garden waste with the end result being a plentiful supply of pork for the family.
+The leg was thought of as the prime joint on the pig and would be reserved for Christmas dinner.

 Free Range Pork

 Very few people keep a pig today but we can help with some delicious Free Range Blythburgh Pork.
 Their pigs are born outside and spend their entire lives outdoors in the fresh air, with freedom to roam in large paddocks, rooting around in sandy Suffolk soil.
 These pigs enjoy a wholes some and natural diet.
 By growing at a much slower, more natural rate, Blythburgh Free Range Pork acquires a traditional flavour and succulence that has been largely forgotten in today’s mass produced pork.
 See more about them here >>

 Christmas roast pork will work well as the main meal on Christmas day or Boxing Day.
 It will be delicious cold the day after.
 A 2kg Joint will serve 6-8 people

 - Remove your joint from the fridge and allow it to come to room temperature rub the skin with olive oil and then rub with plenty of coarse sea salt get plenty into the scored skin.
 Apply 30 minutes before cooking and it will draw moisture from the skin and help you produce great crackling

 - Heat the oven to a high heat 240C/475F/Gas 9.